GoogleCloudPlatform/gcs-fuse-csi-driver/docs/usage.md

 > Note: The sidecar container resource configuration may be overridden on Autopilot clusters.
 See [Resource requests in Autopilot](https://cloud.google.com/kubernetes-engine/docs/concepts/autopilot-resource-requests) for more details.

 > Note: You need to put the annotations under Pod `metadata` field.
-If the volumes are consumed by other Kubernetes workload type, for instance, [Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) or [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), please make sure the annotations are configured under `spec.template.metadata` field.
+If the volumes are consumed by other Kubernetes workload types (for instance, [Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/), [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), or [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/)), please make sure the annotations are configured under the `spec.template.metadata.annotations` field.

 After your workload Pod is scheduled successfully, you should see the following container is injected into your workload Pod spec.